What is 24-hour Ambulatory Blood Pressure Monitoring?

 - Avoid twisting or bending the tube between the device and cuff

-After 24 hours, you’ll return to Global Cardiology with the ABPM device and your diary.
+After 24 hours, you’ll return to Global Cardiology with the ABPM device.
 We’ll remove the device and analyse your results, and a cardiologist will review and recommend a treatment plan to help you manage your symptoms going forward.